 Mon-Fri 8am-4pm, Sat 8am-12pm

 Other options for disposing of excess garden waste

-- Council's kerbside garden waste collection service, which is collected fortnightly, can help with managing excess garden waste.
-You can find out more about the service and order a bin by visiting the Bins and Collections page.
+Council's kerbside food and garden waste collection service, which is collected fortnightly, can help with managing excess garden waste.
+Find out more about Bins and Collections.

-- Home composting is a great way to dispose of excess garden waste whilst creating a resource that can go back on to your garden.
-Free worm farming and composting workshops are available throughout the year for Kingston residents, for more information or to register your interest please visit the Waste Education page.
+Home composting is a great way to dispose of excess garden waste whilst making compost that can go on your garden.
+Free worm farming and composting workshops are available throughout the year for Kingston residents.
+Find out more about Kingston's Waste Education.